RichardValerosoUniverse/World-at-35/README.md

 and dilemma.
 A lot of temptations & destructions along the way.
 Believing in oneself is beyond the normal as it focuses on something greater than what the environment can conceive and attract.
-Life has had different definitions, aligning to where you came from, what you went through,how those lessons you learned had been impactful on you, how you apply your challenges on a daily basis, and how you perceive life the way it should been applied to/on/in/into something/body...
+Life has had different definitions, aligning to where you came from, what you went through,how those lessons you learned had been impactful on you, how you apply your challenges on a daily basis, and how the you perceive life the way it should been applied to/on/in/into something/body...
 Amidst all adversities in there and here, concentration to where,what,how to materialize those impossible to possibilities is a mastering of bravery and resilience to create what seems to be difficult, yet it is easy since you develop the skillsets as well as mindsets needed to fight in any war you define to be!